Belgrade Grand Prix: Assessment

 The 1939 Belgrade Grand Prix holds several distinctions.
 As the World War II began two days prior to the race, it is the only Grand Prix race held on the European soil during the war.
 It is the only race of that class ever held in Belgrade.
 It is also significant for being the very last major win of the great Tazio Nuvolari's illustrious career (he won 1946 Albi Grand Prix).
 He was 46 at the time.

 After the war, the new Communist authorities did their best to erase this race event from collective national memory.
 The problems with the event included the general feel of the new system that car racing is the elitist fun opposed to the lives of the working class, a fact that all participants came from the Axis powers but mostly, as the young King Peter II was in the organization, because it would show the dethroned Serbian king in good historical light.

+On 3 September 2023, the commemorative recreation of the event was organized by the Serbian government and the Italian embassy in Belgrade.
+20 classic cars from Serbia, Italy and Slovenia participated, either from museums or public collections.
+They made three laps around the original route, and then continued to parade through Belgrade itself.
+In the end, they were exhibited in front of the City Assembly.